softwarefactory-project/distroinfo/README.md

 ### from source

-If you want to hack `ditroinfo` or just have the latest code without waiting for next release, you can use the git repo directly:
+If you want to hack `distroinfo` or just have the latest code without waiting for next release, you can use the git repo directly:

     git clone https://github.com/softwarefactory-project/distroinfo